 The National Lung Health Education Program (NLHEP), was developed in 1996 as a healthcare initiative designed to increase awareness of Chronic Obstructive Pulmonary Disease (COPD) among the public and health care professionals and to encourage the use of simple spirometry to make an earlier diagnosis and monitor ongoing treatment.

-The American Lung Association is the leading organization working to save lives by improving lung health and preventing lung disease through education, advocacy and research.
+The leading organization working to save lives by improving lung health and preventing lung disease through education, advocacy and research.

 The National Heart, Lung, and Blood Institute (NHLBI) conducts and supports research that expands our understanding of lung biology and how lung diseases start and progress, as well as studies and clinical trials that lead to new and improved ways to diagnose, treat, and prevent lung diseases.

 Check your free eligibility through Medicare, and many insurance programs, to join a local gym or receive many health tips on line.

 This is a database of privately and publicly funded clinical studies conducted around the world.
 Search here for a clinical trial near you!

 The Rehabilitation Clinical Trials Center at the Lundquist Institute in Torrance, CA performs clinical and translational research to improve the lives of patients with chronic lung diseases and exercise intolerance.